EmilionR/django-pp4/README.md

 Signals used for automatically creating a profile when a new user is created and updating post activity when new comments are posted https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone https://www.geeksforgeeks.org/how-to-create-and-use-signals-in-django/

-Phind for help with the post form and edit model

 For cloudinary and profile image form https://cloudinary.com/blog/managing-media-files-in-django